What is gorder?

 By default, gorder

 calculates order parameters for all bonds for which it collects at least one sample.
-If you want to increase the number of required samples, you can specify the minimum number of samples manually in the input YAML file:
+If you want to increase the number of required samples, you can specify the minimum number of samples manually in the configuration YAML file:

 min_samples: 10000